Quantum dynamics in symmetry-breaking states of correlated electrons: Antiferromagnetic phase: Model and approximation with critical quantum dynamics

 \subsection{FLEX approximation}

-The simplest approximation with a critical behavior induced by quantum dynamics is fluctuation exchange (FLEX) \cite{Bickers:1989aa}.
-Its Luttinger-Ward functional for the Hubbard model with repulsive interaction, $U>0$, in the spin-symmetric phase, is
+The simplest approximation with a critical behavior of the Schwinger-Dyson equation is fluctuation exchange (FLEX) \cite{Bickers:1989aa}.
+It is an extension of the self-consistent RPA in magnetic systems and the self-consistent $T$-matrix in superconductors, and it is an extension of the weak-coupling Hartree-Fock approximation to intermediate coupling.
+The Luttinger-Ward functional for the Hubbard model with repulsive, magnetic interaction, $U>0$, in the spin-symmetric phase, is